Calpurniax/allergy_service/README.md

 [x] Hash password to save them properly in db

+[x] Create another endpoint to manage faster the response

 ## Enviroment variables for the project

 DOCS_TEMPLATE_ID = the ID for a template in google docs